ILSE KIND

 2025

-Sound ‘How to read character in the face and to
+Sound installation ‘How to read character in the face and to

 determine the capacity for love, business, or crime’